annakins/Skyrim/Creation Kit Dialogue.md

 - [Source of information](https://www.creationkit.com/index.php?title=How_to_generate_voice_files_by_batch)
 - Note: the Data/Sound/Voice/Processing/FonixData.cdf file must exist to successfully generate lip files.
 - In the Creation Kit's Argument field in MO2, Enter `-GenerateLips:XXX.esp`.

+### Issues?
+- If, for some reason, all other lip files were generated except for some...
+The track might just have to be longer.